wp-plugins/si-contact-form/readme.txt

 3. CAPTCHA on Comment Form:  - Hide CAPTCHA for registered users (select permission level)

+4. CAPTCHA on Comment Form:  - CSS class name for CAPTCHA input field on the comment form:
+(Enter a CSS class name only if your theme uses one for comment text inputs.
+Default is blank for none.)

-4. Comment Form Rearrange: - Changes the display order of the catpcha input field on the comment form
+5. Comment Form Rearrange: - Changes the display order of the catpcha input field on the comment form

 == Usage ==